 The assets of the Company are located entirely in the United Kingdom and its results are therefore impacted by the economic environment within the UK.
-A material downturn in economic performance could increase the numbers of customers who default on loans and / or cause the values of the properties over which the Company enjoys security to fall.
+A material downturn in economic performance could increase the numbers of customers who default on loans and / or cause the values of the assets over which the Company enjoys security to fall.
+It might also reduce the volume of completions and / or the yields achieved on new business.